Who Owns Google

 Google CEO Sundar Pichai

-Google CEO Sundar Pichai joined the cowards’ row of Silicon Valley CEOs during Donald Trump’s 2025 inauguration.
-Prior to the swearing in, parent company Alphabet announced that it would make a $1 million donation to Trump’s inaugural committee.
-Pichai’s priorities are to see that the Trump Justice Department abandons two high-profile antitrust lawsuits aimed at breaking Google’s market power.
-But Pichai was also at the ceremony to ensure his company has a seat at the table when it comes to shaping AI policy — and winning lucrative government AI contracts — in a Trump-controlled Washington.
+Pichai’s spending is all part of his effort to woo the White House on a number of policy fronts.
+Among his priorities is seeing that the Trump Justice Department abandons two high-profile antitrust lawsuits aimed at breaking Google’s market power.
+Pichai is also banking on ensuring the administration gives his company a seat at the table when it comes to shaping AI policy — and winning lucrative government AI contracts — in a Trump-controlled Washington.

 In a company-wide meeting in February 2025, Google announced plans to scrap the tech giant’s diversity initiatives.
-The Google Calendar also “disappeared” Black History Month, Holocaust Remembrance Day, Pride Month, Women’s History Month and other popular observances.
+The Google Calendar also “disappeared” Black History Month, Holocaust Remembrance Day, Pride Month, Women’s History Month and other significant observances.
 Google also announced that its Maps tool would now give preference to Trump’s jingoist name — the “Gulf of America” — for the Gulf of Mexico.
 Pichai told Google staff that the company “deeply cared” about workforce diversity but that it now had to comply with a Trump executive order directing federal agencies and contractors to dismantle their DEI work.

 - What It Owns: